chaosmail/caffejs/README.md

 ### Getting Started

 Checkout the project and run `npm install` in the root directory to get started.
+Now you can start diving into the code.

+You can build your code running `gulp` or using the file watcher `gulp watch`.

+### Organization of the Code

+This library uses Typescript to modularize JavaScript code and use some of the cool Typescript features on top, such as classes, inheritance, fat arrow functions, etc.

+You can find the source code in the `modules/` directory where I organize in 5 modules:

+* Net - The fork of ConvNetJS, containing the convnet model, the Volume implementation and the layers
+* ImgJS - An image abstraction for JavaScript to avoid dealing with canvas elements and facilitate conversion to Volumes
+* NumJS - An abstraction for operations on Arrays and Volumes
+* Parser - A parser for converting Prototxt into JavaScript objects
+* Utils - Cool abstractions for visualizations, such as the GraphDrawer and FilterDrawer

 ### What's left to do